Weekly News We care About Wrap Up – 3.24.06

 Miyamoto confirms the new Zelda will use the Revolution controller.

 Though in what regard, we are still not sure.
 If it’s simply for mini games or something silly like that, many fans may pissed off.
 I think Nintendo painted themselves into a corner with this new Zelda game.
 They wanted to release it as a GC game but then there are no other big games coming out on that system… possibly ever.
 So instead of supporting their own dead system they decided to launch it with the Revolution.
 Making it a Rev launch title makes sense, but then Nintendo would just alienate more fans because the game was originally promised for the GC.
-So now they’re trying to dress it up like a Revolution title to sell the system. → Illiterates hate her!
-Click to read this one weird trick.
+So now they’re trying to dress it up like a Revolution title to sell the system. → Contains 10% more consonants than comparable articles.

 Aborted game autopsy 2: Suspicions confirmed